Commentary: Funding Changi Airport Terminal 5? Look at Hong Kong, Incheon airports' expansion

 In his recent Budget speech, Finance Minister Heng Swee Keat encouraged statutory boards and government-linked companies to tap on capital markets to finance critical infrastructure, with the backing of the government.
 A month later, LTA issued their bonds and saw an overwhelming inflow of S$1.2 billion in half a day.

-READ: A commentary on the borrowing plan for infrastructure financing opening up the Singapore Government's fiscal envelop.
+READ: A commentary on the borrowing plan for infrastructure financing opening up the Singapore Government's fiscal envelope.

 The Changi Airport Development Fund, set up in 2015, has received S$4 billion so far from the government.
 Parliament has mandated part of CAG’s surpluses to be channelled to this Fund, under the Aviation (Miscellaneous Amendments) Bill passed in Parliament on Monday (Mar 19).